jasonmw324/Bridge-Condition-Classification/README.md

 **Models Evaluated:**
 - Random Forest Classifier
 - XGBoost
-- Support Vector Classifier (SVC)
+- Support Vector Machine (SVM)

 **Final Model: Random Forest Classifier**

-The Random Forest model was selected as the final model based on its superior recall for Poor bridges ([77%] vs [61%] for XGBoost and [20%] for SVC), making it most effective at identifying safety critical infrastructure.
+The Random Forest model was selected as the final model based on its superior recall for Poor bridges ([77%] vs [61%] for XGBoost and [20%] for SVM), and significantly faster runtime compared with the SVM during hyperparameter tuning. was used making it most effective at identifying safety critical infrastructure.

 **Hyperparameter Tuning:**